Weichwarenprojekt-Students/granalyzer/README.md

           different name!
 * Run `docker-compose up -d` to run the container in the background
 * The first time you are running granalyzer with a certain data set, you will need to create a new data scheme.
-You can do this either manually in the data scheme editor or you can use our data scheme generator script, which generates a data scheme on the current data in the database.
+You can do this either manually in the data scheme editor, or you can use our data scheme generator script, which generates a data scheme on the current data in the database.
 The script can be run by executing `npm run scheme` in the server directory.